datacoves/docs/docs/how-tos/airflow/run-databricks-notebook.md

 Once you have configured your Databricks connection and variables, you are ready to create your DAG.
 Head into the `Transform` tab to begin writing your DAG inside the dags folder, e.g. `orchestrate/dags`.

+### Workbook as the source
+With Databricks, you have the option of triggering a workbook through Airflow.

 ```python

 import os